Digital privacy

 As digital privacy concerns grow, regulatory approaches have emerged to protect user data across various sectors.
 In the United States, privacy regulation has traditionally been sector-based, with different industries having their own rules.
 Since the 1970s, laws have covered areas like financial services, healthcare, and education.
 However, recent efforts, such as the American Data Privacy and Protection Act of 2022 (ADPPA), signal a shift toward a comprehensive privacy framework.
 This mirrors the European Union's General Data Protection Regulation (GDPR), which provides uniform privacy rules across all sectors.

 A key challenge in digital privacy regulation is tailoring data protection rules for specific industries, particularly in digital spaces like social media, search engines, and mobile apps, where data collection practices often exceed existing laws.
 The Federal Trade Commission has played a central role in addressing these concerns, with its growing expertise in the digital landscape.
 As the digital economy evolves, there is increasing pressure for stronger privacy laws that balance privacy protection with competition.
 Advocates argue that this balance is necessary to protect users from exploitation by companies with massive data collection capabilities.

-There are different types of data such as activity data, data strategy, data collection strategy, and data protection strategy.
-Activity data is the information on user activity on digital services like messages, posts, and clicks.
-Data strategy is how digital business decide how they will collect data and how they will protect data.
-How much user activity that digital businesses store, use, or gather is called the data collection strategy.
-For example, WhatsApp decided to collect fewer information of users' text messages by making them encrypted.
-Another example is when Facebook collected more user information by transcribing their voice chats and even keeping information from accounts that were deleted.
-The data protection strategy is what the businesses decide how much data third-party companies can get as an investment.
-Examples of data protection strategy include installing firewalls, hiring people to check for any vulnerabilities, and application programming interface, or API, updates.